obsidianmd/obsidian-help/en/Live preview update.md

-Obsidian 13 introduces a brand new editor engine that comes with several enhancements to your editing experience:
+Obsidian 13 introduces a brand new editor engine that comes with several enhancements to your editing experience.

-- Live Preview
-- Spellchecker
-- Text substitution
-- Vim mode

 In this post, we'll take a closer look at one of the biggest improvements in the latest release: _Live Preview_.

 Live Preview is a new editor mode that lets you preview your notes in the same view that you're writing them in.
-Live Preview delivers a cleaner writing experience by only displaying Markdown syntax for the selected line.
-Let's see how it looks like!
+Live Preview delivers a cleaner writing experience by only displaying Markdown syntax around the cursor.
+Let's see an example!

 This is what your editing experience used to look like: